 The price of a single tooth implant covers three different parts:

-- The implant, which is a titanium tooth root.
+- The implant is a titanium tooth root.

-- The implant abutment, which is a connector between implant and new tooth.
+- The implant abutment is a connector between the implant and the new tooth.

 - New tooth crown.

 Placing the implant itself can vary in price because of:

 - Bone Grafting: If you need a bone graft, which adds bone volume to the jaw before the implant surgery, it will cost more.

 - Insurance: Dental insurance may reduce the charge for an implant.

 - Specialists: If you need to see a separate dental surgeon, that can add to the price.

 Once the initial dental surgery is complete, that’s the first step.
 You’ll then need to recover before receiving the next parts of the dental implant process and a full tooth restoration.

 Each implant abutment is a tiny platform that is attached to the implant post (new tooth root).
 This platform is where we will attach a new dental crown.